Text with the words 'Auditory Processing Services' in blue on a black background.

 Auditory Processing Services

-Research shows that Auditory Therapy can create changes the brain and lead to many positive outcomes.
+Research shows that Auditory Therapy can create changes in the brain and lead to many positive outcomes.
 Auditory processing disorder is treatable.
 People of all ages can benefit from auditory training, face-to-face or via telehealth.

 We provide evidence-based health information and services that empower individuals to make informed decisions.
 We create individualised programmes that aim to improve auditory processing skills.